 All Year 11 students will have the opportunity to obtain Level 1 Literacy and Numeracy.

-- Literacy 10 credits from specific standards - Numeracy 10 credits from specific standards.

-A students Assessment Statement that is stored on the Kama portal, in the Reports Section, indicate which NCEA standards count towards literacy and numeracy.
-Please note, Level 1 Literacy and Numeracy are required for Level 2 and 3 NCEA.
+This involves 10 literacy and 10 numeracy credits.
+A student's Assessment Statement (course summary) indicates which NCEA standards (topics) count towards literacy and numeracy.
+The Assessments Statements have been uploaded to the Kamar portal in the Reports section.
+Please note, Level 1 Literacy and Numeracy are required for NCEA Level 2 and 3.

-ask your teacher about things

-you're not sure of.